RobertBlakeney/Comp3015-coursework/README.md

 ## Code Explanation

+### Use of program

+The program can be run either through visual studio or by using the an exe from compiling the software.
+Using thhe exe will required the contents of the media folder and will also need opengl dependencies used in C:/users/pulbic/opengl.
+These are glad, glfw, glm.

+Controlling the scene is possible with the use of the wasd keys and the mouse.
+This will control the camera.
+To move the penguin the up and sown arrow keys can be used for forward and backwards with left and right for rotation of the model.
+Pressing E when near a model fish will allow interaction with it.

 ### cw1

 The code is ran from a main.cpp file with scenebasic_uniform.cpp having the enviroment to execute the code.
 This is split into a couple functions. init for setting up the scene, comile to compile and link shaders, update for any realtime updates such as positional or rotation data and a render loop for seting models on the scene and rendering them with textures.